ClaudiuGeorgiu/Obfuscapk/README.md

 (`obfuscation_working_dir`) is created in the same location as `original.apk` (this can be useful to inspect the `smali` files/manifest/resources in case of errors)

-* some checks are performed in order to make sure that all the needed files/executables are available
+* some checks are performed to make sure that all the needed files/executables are available and ready to be used

 * the actual obfuscation process begins: the specified obfuscators are executed (in order) one by one until there's no obfuscator left or until an error is encountered